Financial Resources

 GRANTS & AWARDS

 For over 30 years, the Roy W. Dean Grant has funded independent films that are unique and make a contribution to society that, without its help, might otherwise never get made.
-Open to documentaries, narrative features, shorts, web series, & multimedia projects.
+Open to documentaries, narrative features, short films, or web series.
+Projects with budgets of $500,000 or less are eligible.

 Award